-The Office of Career Strategy collects information about Yale College graduates four-years after graduation.
+The Office of Career Strategy collects information about Yale College graduates four years after graduation.
 This interactive tool allows users to search these outcomes by year and major.
-Please visit Statistics & Reports for the more detailed report, which includes a comparison of post-graduate choices immediately after graduation and four years later.
+Please visit Statistics & Reports for the detailed reports, which include a comparison of post-graduate choices immediately after graduation and four years later.
+Also visit Department sites, such as the Anthropology Department that may provide additional information.

 Helpful Tips on using the Interactive Tool: